Dallas Lawyer for Drug Trafficking Defense

 - A client who was charged with distributing large amounts of marijuana was found NOT GUILTY by a jury in Dallas after our investigation proved that the client was not in Dallas during the times the government claimed he was distributing marijuana.

 - A United States district judge for the Southern District of Florida dismissed a federal drug case involving large amounts of cocaine on the second day of trial because of the government’s discovery violations.
 The client, who had previously been represented by 10 different lawyers, was released after spending over seven years in prison.

 You may be charged with drug trafficking if you knowingly sell, manufacture, distribute, transport, or dispense a controlled substance.
 You may also face charges if you are found in possession of controlled substances with the intent to manufacture, distribute, or dispense them.

 These cases can be extremely complex, with multiple defendants and a significant amount of discovery.
 After an arrest, you need to speak with a Dallas drug trafficking attorney as soon as possible to begin constructing a strong defense.

 Understanding the Federal Drug Sentencing Guidelines

 The federal sentencing guidelines are primarily intended to reduce sentencing disparities in federal court.
-They are a complex system for evaluating the severity of a given crime by means of a point system.
-The more severe the crime, the more points and the final “offense level” determination.
+They are a complex system for evaluating the severity of a given crime through a point system.
+The more severe the crime, the more points, and the final “offense level” determination.

 Once the offense level of a given crime is determined, a guideline sentencing range is derived by cross-referencing the offense level with the defendant’s criminal history category.
 The criminal history category is derived from an analysis of the defendant’s criminal convictions and sentences and how recent they are.
 Although a federal judge is not required to impose a sentence within the guideline sentencing range, they are required by law to calculate the guideline range and give “consideration” to them when imposing a sentence.